AshirogiMaxx/RTC_SDL_DS3231/README.md

-Raspberry Pi Python Library for SwitchDoc Labs DS3231/AT24C32 RTC Module

-SwitchDoc Labs, LLC  December 19, 2014
+Supports DS3231 and Python 3.X.

-Clone respository and run testDS3231.py to test
+Run testDS3231.py to test

 More Information on www.switchdoc.com

-Runs RTC and EEPROM
+Runs RTC